jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Divisors.md

 Since $X$ is compact, any principal divisor $\operatorname{div} f$ has $\operatorname{deg} (\operatorname{div} f) = 0$.

 ###### _proof_
-follows immediately from the fact that the [[Riemann surfaces and algebraic curves --- math-199DR/notes/Topological properties of holomorphisms#_theorem _ the sum of orders of a meromorphic function|sum of orders of a meromorphic function on a compact Riemann surface]] is $0$.
+follows immediately from the fact that the [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Topological properties of holomorphisms#_theorem _ the sum of orders of a meromorphic function|sum of orders of a meromorphic function on a compact Riemann surface]] is $0$.

 Thus, $\operatorname{PDiv} X \le \operatorname{Div}_{0} X$ for a compact Riemann surface $X$.
 Since everything is abelian, we have a well-defined abelian group $\operatorname{Jac} X = \operatorname{Div}_{0} X / \operatorname{PDiv} X$, and in fact, an exact sequence